Origins Available: English

 The name Capulet is of Anglo-Saxon

 origin and came from when the family lived in the village named Caplewood,

 which is the place-name for the wooded area

 Early Origins of the Capulet family

-The surname Capulet was first found in Yorkshire, where they held a family seat from ancient times.
+The surname Capulet was first found in Yorkshire

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Capulet or a variant listed above: a number of settlers who arrived in the New World by the 19th century.